-- 6.3.1 Subsidised services, on a rebate (percentage basis), will be the following: - assessment rates - refuse removal - sewerage - 6.3.2 Subsidised services, on a free basic service (consumption basis) will be the following: - electricity - water - 6.3.3 Subsidised services, on a rebate (percentage basis), will be the following: - rental - 6.3.4 Households that qualify for an indigent subsidy - i) will be required to consent to a pre-payment electricity meter, the cost of which will be covered by Council - ii) Households that exceed 20 Kl of water per month and are in arrears may have a restriction apparatus fitted to their water supply. - 6.3.5 The indigent debtor will be responsible for payment of the difference between the subsidy received and the standard tariff determined by Council annually. - 6.4 Household eligibility
+- 6.3.1 Subsidised services, on a rebate (percentage basis), will be the following: - assessment rates - refuse removal - sewerage - 6.3.2 Subsidised services, on a free basic service (consumption basis) will be the following: - electricity - water - 6.3.3 Subsidised services, on a rebate (percentage basis), will be the following: - rental - 6.3.4 Households that qualify for an indigent subsidy - i) will be required to consent to a pre-payment electricity meter, the cost of which will be covered by Council - ii) Households that exceed 20 Kl of water per month and are in arrears may have a restriction apparatus fitted to their water supply. - 6.3.5 The indigent debtor will be responsible for payment of the difference between the subsidy received and the standard tariff determined by Council annually.

+6.4 Household eligibility

-- 6.4.1 Households become eligible for the indigent subsidy/rebate by an approved application, annually, on a specific Municipal application form, after which screening and ongoing auditing will occur.
+- 6.4.1 Households become eligible for the indigent subsidy/rebate by an approved application, annually, on a specific Municipal application form, after which screening and ongoing auditing may occur.
+Pensioners and disabled clients will apply once and only a verification should be done annually.
 Approval of the indigent subsidy will only occur once the information provided by the applicant has been verified.
-This form will require at least the following data: - Information of owner of household; - Physical and postal address; - Telephone details (if applicable); - Listed gross monthly income of the owner and spouse all adults (over 18), with proof (pay slip, grant proof, etc); - Ownership of business or second properties; - Applicant must sign that he/she has had Municipality's Indigent subsidy explained to them; that they are aware that the provision of fraudulent information is an offence; - In the case of claims of unemployment amongst adults, proof attested by the Department of Labour or an affidavit from the SAPS in this regard must be attached; - Three months bank statement - Consent to verify information externally; - 6.4.2 If the owner is deceased the following is required to be eligible for a subsidy: - owner's death certificate - The total income of the, main tenants/occupants of the house must be less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually. - If the heir is less than 18 years and have a guardian - Child headed household (minor or students) - 6.4.3 Child-headed Households is eligible for a subsidy: - Where the parents of the household has died - The main caregivers are younger than 18 years of age or are a registered scholar or student. - The total income of the, main tenants/occupants of the house must be less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually. - In the case where an executor of the estate is appointed and has jurisdiction over minor children, the executor would be required to make provision for payment of the account.
+The application form will require at least the following data: - Information of owner of household; - Physical and postal address; - Telephone details (if applicable); - Listed gross monthly income of the owner and spouse, with proof (pay slip, grant proof, etc); - Ownership of business or second properties;

+- Applicant must sign that he/she has had Municipality's Indigent subsidy explained to them; that they are aware that the provision of fraudulent information is an offence; - In the case of claims of unemployment amongst adults, proof attested by the Department of Labour or an affidavit from the SAPS in this regard must be attached; - Three months' bank statement; - Consent to verify information externally; - 6.4.2 If the owner is deceased, the following is required to be eligible for a subsidy: - owner's death certificate - The total income of the heir or those legally occupying the house must be less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually - If the heir is less than 18 years and have a guardian - Child headed household (minor or students) - 6.4.3 Child-headed Households is eligible for a subsidy: - Where the parents of the household have died - The main caregivers are younger than 18 years of age or are a registered scholar or student. - The total income of the, main tenants/occupants of the house must be less than the eligible brackets (threshold), as contained in the tariff schedule, as determined by Council annually. - In the case where an executor of the estate is appointed and has jurisdiction over minor children, the executor would be required to make provision for payment of the account.